-If you are sick, please wear a face mask or stay at home.
+If you are sick, please stay at home.
 Certain individuals on the team could have serious medical conditions where getting sick could be dangerous or life threatening for them.
 Please consider this if you are sick and are thinking of going to robotics.
-Getting other sick will slow down our progress as a team and also makes the build season less of an enjoyable experience.
+Getting others sick will slow down our progress as a team and also makes the build season less of an enjoyable experience.

-8.5 Forms
+8.5.
+Forms